The Best Restaurants in Nashville

 401 11th Ave S, Nashville, TN 37203, USA

 John Besh, the acclaimed chef and New Orleans restaurateur, has opened his first Nashville outpost on the groundfloor of the Thompson Hotel in the Gulch neighborhood.
 He brings with him a love of fresh seafood and thedistinctive taste of New...

 Jonathan Waxman's Nashville venture transformed an old tire shop in the Gulch into a comfortable and breezy open space.
 Two long bars -- one for drinking and another chef's bar looking into the open kitchen -- anchor the two dining rooms in the...

 33 Peabody St, Nashville, TN 37210, USA

-The Goldberg brothers gave Nashville acclaimed restaurants and bars such as The Catbird Seat and Patterson House, and they even opened a kitschy honky tonk on Lower Broad.
-Now they've done it again with Pinewood Social, a coffee shop, restaurant,...
+The Goldberg brothers gave Nashville acclaimed restaurants and bars such as the Catbird Seat and Patterson House, plus a kitschy honky-tonk on Lower Broad.
+In 2013, they did it again with Pinewood Social, a coffee shop, restaurant, bar, karaoke...

 112 19th Ave S, Nashville, TN 37203, USA